 There are many reputable spam filters, but not all are created equal.
 Some require appropriate configuration to make sure the overwhelming majority of malicious emails are blocked.
 If a spam filter is not configured adequately, malicious emails will make it to inboxes and increase the probability of one being clicked on by an employee and jeopardizing the entire organization.
 If you have not already, consider adjusting your spam filter to reduce the number of emails making it through.

-Viruses are getting increasingly more aggressive., but there are anti-virus tools used to fight malicious software including artificial intelligence, automatic updates, self-cleaning mechanisms and real-time scanning.
-A reputable anti-virus is the most basic protection of all.
+Viruses are getting increasingly more aggressive, but there are anti-virus tools used to fight malicious software including artificial intelligence, automatic updates, self-cleaning mechanisms and real-time scanning.
+A reputable, up-to-date anti-virus is the most basic protection of all.
 Please check with your technology provider when assessing whether your current anti-virus strategy is adequate.
 Anti-virus and anti-malware help protect computers and servers but should be supplemented with other tactics to provide a holistic cybersecurity approach.